Welcome to Augsburg University Residence Life!

 Welcome to your home on campus.
 First-year students live in Urness Hall.
 We in the Department of Residence Life look forward to helping you navigate your adventure through college.

-As a Residence Hall Director, Anthony supervises the RA staff and makes sure the day to day operations of the building run smoothly.
-Anthony’s office is located in the Urness/Mortensen lobby.
+As a Residence Hall Director, Ryan supervises the RA staff and makes sure the day to day operations of the building run smoothly.
+Ryan’s office is located in the Urness/Mortensen lobby.

 As part of the First Year Residential Experience there will be a Resident Advisor (RA) on your floor.
 Your RA helps to create a healthy and inclusive environment for all residents, as well as serving as a resource to help you navigate your first year.

 WHAT TO BRING AND WHAT TO LEAVE AT HOME